 Function Decision Making Body Delegation The making of arrangements pursuant to section 95(2) of the School Standards and Framework Act 1998 (children to whom section 87 applies: appeals by governing bodies).
 Cabinet Monitoring Officer The making of arrangements under section 20 (questions on police matters at council meetings) of the Police Act 1996 for enabling questions to be put on the discharge of the functions of a police authority.
 Council The making of appointments under paragraphs 2 to 4 (appointment of Members by relevant councils) of Schedule 2 (police authorities established under section 3) to the Police Act 1996.
 Council The conducting of best value reviews in accordance with the provisions of any order for the time being having effect under section 5 (best value reviews) of the Local Government Act 1999.
 Cabinet Any function relating to contaminated land.
-Public Protection Committee/Shared Regulatory Service Joint Committee Director/Assistant Director/Chief Officer/Head of Shared Regulatory Service The discharge of any function relating to the control of pollution or the management of air quality.
-Public Protection Committee/Shared Regulatory Service Joint Committee Director/Assistant Director/Chief Officer/Head of Shared Regulatory Service The service of an abatement notice in respect of a statutory nuisance.
+Public Protection Committee/Shared Regulatory Service Joint Committee Director/Assistant Director/Chief Officer/Head of Shared Regulatory Service The discharge of any function relating to the control of pollution.
+Public Protection Committee/Shared Regulatory Service Joint Committee Director/Assistant Director/Chief Officer/Head of Shared Regulatory Service The discharge of any function relating to the management of air quality.
+Cabinet The service of an abatement notice in respect of a statutory nuisance.
 Public Protection Committee/Shared Regulatory Service Joint Committee Director/Assistant Director/Chief Officer/Head of Shared Regulatory Service